michibo/feyncop/README.md

 .

-Additionally, the nauty package by Brendan McKay is needed.
+Additionally if you do not use the pre-built version, the nauty package by Brendan McKay is needed.
 The newest version can be downloaded from:

 http://pallini.di.uniroma1.it/

 Installation
 ------------

+This step can be skipped if you want to use the pre-built version.

 Copy the feyncop and nauty archives into the same directory and extract them: